Domestic Violence Defense Attorney | Phoenix, AZ | Aaron Black

 Arizona Revised Statute 13-3601

-and its several subsections cover all aspects of domestic violence, which is comprised of several associated offenses, including:
+and its several subsections cover all aspects of domestic violence, which is comprised of several associated criminal offenses, including:

 - Physical and verbal assaults